sylvercis/hipay-docs/hipay-marketplace-cashout-mirakl-integration/8-Update.md

 **If you get an output like this, go to the next section ("Update the project").**

-If you get an error message like `ls: cannot access .git: No such file or directory`, type the following commands to init Git:
+If you get an error message like `ls: cannot access .git: No such file or directory`, type the following commands to initialize Git:

 	git init
 	git remote add origin https://github.com/hipay/hipay-wallet-cashout-mirakl-integration